FatimaBOliveira/computer-infrastructure-assessment/README.md

 The cloud GitHub Codespaces is the main tool to use the codes in the command line environment.
 These commands can be found in the notebook, [weather.ipynb](https://github.com/FatimaBOliveira/computer-infrastructure-assessment/blob/main/weather.ipynb).

-Regarding the [workflow](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#workflows), .github/workflows/, [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#overview) automates with high efficiency the [script](https://docs.fileformat.com/programming/sh/#what-is-a-sh-file) weather.sh through [YAML file]((https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#about-yaml-syntax-for-workflows)), weather-data.yml file.
+Regarding the [workflow](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#workflows), .github/workflows/, [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions#overview) automates with high efficiency the [script](https://docs.fileformat.com/programming/sh/#what-is-a-sh-file) weather.sh through [YAML file](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#about-yaml-syntax-for-workflows), [weather-data.yml](https://github.com/FatimaBOliveira/computer-infrastructure-assessment/blob/main/.github/workflows/weather-data.yml) file.
 Even though this automation can be done through a physical computer, unfortunately this one needs to be on in order to be successfully completed.
-That's why it's easier to automate the script in a virtual computer made available by GitHub.
+That's why it's easier to automate the jobs in a virtual computer made available by GitHub.

 ## Dependencies